what should

 4.

-Get abortion pills to have at home.
+Get abortion pills to have and keep at home.
+Just in case.

 They last 2-5 yrs, and pills by mail cost approximately $150-200.